Before rebranding, there’s one or two things you need to consider –

 There’s lots of ways to go about digging into this – you could try a simple pros and cons list, you could try post-it notes (they’re fab because you can move things around and organise your ideas better after the braindump), or you could even do an old-fashioned SWOT analysis.

-Whatever way you choose, you need to come up with some VERY clear benefits to your rebrand – financial and otherwise – because an ill-thought-through rebrand could be an enormous waste of your time and efforts, and probably a sizeable chunk of money too.
+Whatever way you choose, before rebranding you need to come up with some VERY clear benefits to do so – financial and otherwise – because an ill-thought-through rebrand could be an enormous waste of your time and efforts, and probably a sizeable chunk of money too.

 Hope that’s given you some food for thought!
 In my next blog post, I’ll be going through the practicalities of actually rebranding – it’s a whole lot more than simply getting some new colours, fonts, and a logo.